Maximum $k$-colourable induced subgraphs in $(P_5+rK_1)$-free graphs: WML CIS in -free graphs

 The subgraph $C$ is associated with $Q$ by Claim \ref{claim:c_associated}, so Lemma \ref{lem:c'asgoodasc} implies that $\omega(C') \ge \omega(C)$.
 It follows that $(OPT \setminus C) \cup C'$ has weight at least as high as $OPT$.
-Thus $(OPT \setminus C) \cup C'$ is an optimum solution to the WM$k$CIS problem using strictly more components from $\mathcal{C}$, for a contradiction.
-Therefore, a solution to the WM$k$CIS problem can be produced entirely from components of $\mathcal{C}$. \end{proof}
+Thus $(OPT \setminus C) \cup C'$ is an optimum solution to the WML$k$CIS problem using strictly more excellent components, a contradiction.
+Therefore, a solution to the WML$k$CIS problem can be produced entirely from components of $\mathcal{C}$. \end{proof}

-We will use Lemma \ref{lem:solwithallinC} to prove the following lemma, which we will in turn use in the final step of the proof of Theorem \ref{thm:mainthmp5}.